Cuprate/monero-book/src/consensus_rules/transactions/ring_ct/mlsag.md

 ```

 The last row contains the ring members commitment minus the pseudo-out for this input.[^simple-last-row]

+### Simple Number Of MLSAGs

+There must be the same amount of MLSAG signatures as there are inputs.[^numb-mlsags]

 ## Rules That Apply To Both